Constructivist Art Movement

 by | Jan 6, 2024 | Art Movements

-The Constructivist art movement, rooted in the early 20th century, brought forth a revolutionary approach to artistic creation, emphasising abstraction, geometry, and a commitment to merging art with everyday life.
-Within this dynamic movement, several artists created masterpieces that not only echoed the principles of Constructivism but also contributed to the movement’s evolution.
+The Constructivist art movement, rooted in the early 20th century, brought forth a revolutionary approach to artistic creation.
+This movement emphasised on abstraction, geometry, and a commitment to merging art with everyday life.
+Within this dynamic movement, many artists created masterpieces that not only echoed the principles of Constructivism but also contributed to the movement’s evolution.

 What type of art was created during the Constructivist art movement?